Bill2462/AI-Media-Synthesis-Experiments/README.md

-# AI dreams experiments
+# Experiments with media synthesis using AI

-This repository contains random notebooks connected with generating content using AI.
+This repository contains various fun experiments related to media synthesis using AI.

 ## Experiments

-Text guided image

  - `experiments/image_init.ipynb` -> Demonstration of how image can be used to initialize Z in text guided image synthesis with VQGAN + CLIP.
+ - `experiments/spatial_control_objective_masked_mse.ipynb` -> Attempt to control which parts of
+ the image are beeing changed using masked MSE added to the loss.

 ## Setting up the environment